 Portable Yoga: 3 Practices You Can Take on the Road

-As a yoga teacher and therapist, I’m always on the look out for ways to help you, my students, take your yoga practice with you when you leave class.
+As a yoga teacher, I’m always on the look out for ways to help you, my students, take your yoga practice with you when you leave class.
 While you probably already know there are benefits to practicing yoga more than once a week in a group class, you may feel stymied as to what exactly to do when practicing on your own.

 For those of you who have attended my classes, you know I frequently point out how individual poses or practices from our group practice can be made “portable” for use at home.
 For example, a balancing pose could be done holding onto a kitchen counter while waiting for your morning coffee to brew.
 Or you could do simple joint rotations during the commercial breaks in your favorite TV shows.
 But my personal go-to, portable yoga practice is breath work.

 Breathing practices, or pranayama, can be done anywhere, anytime.
-Like most yoga practices, breathing practices can serve to energize or to calm.
-The most portable ones are soothing breathing techniques you can employ when you are feeling anxious or agitated.
+Like most yoga practices, pranayama practices can serve to energize or calm your body.
+Some of the most portable ones are soothing breathing techniques you can employ when you are feeling anxious or agitated.
 As an added benefit, these practices are sufficiently subtle that you can practice them without disturbing the person sitting next to you.
 This is particularly helpful if you’re sitting in a crowded waiting room or in a cramped plane.

-Coherent breathing is a form of breathing that involves taking long slow breaths at a rate of about 5.5 breaths per minute.
-This technique was developed by a pair of psychiatrists in New York City who found it helped individual who undergone some type of trauma or with a severe mental health condition.
-Coherent breathing is also recommended to cardiac patients because of its stabilizing affect on heart rate variability.
-Your heart rate variability scoreis a general indication of the health of your autonomic nervous system.
+Coherent breathing involves taking long slow breaths at a rate of about 5.5 breaths per minute.
+Originally, this technique was developed for trauma and mental health patients, but everyone can benefit.
+In fact, coherent breathing is frequently recommended to cardiac patients due to its of its stabilizing affect on heart rate variability.
+Heart rate variability serves a general indication of the health of your autonomic nervous system.
 Studies have found that this type of breathing can reduce stress, increase alertness and boost your immune system.

 Sit or lie down comfortably.
 Slowly breath in, expanding your belly for a count of four or five.
-Pause, and exhale to a count of five or six.
+Pause briefly, then exhale to a count of five or six.
 Repeat for 5-10 breaths.
 Ideally, you should practice coherent breathing for 5-10 minutes each day, but it’s a simple practice you can do while standing in line at the grocery store or waiting in the doctor’s office.

-Three-part breathing (sometimes referred to as deergha swasam) is traditionally taught in beginner yoga classes.
-This practice serves to sooth the nervous system, reduce anxiety and aid with insomnia.
-Often it is taught lying down, but you can just as easily practice it seated in a chair.
+Three-part breathing (also known as Dirgha Swasam) soothes the nervous system, reducing anxiety and aiding with insomnia.
+Often taught lying down, you can also practice it seated in a chair.

 Alternate Nostril or “Hand-to-Hand Breath”

-This last breath practice is a variation of alternate nostril breathing (also known as nadi shodhana) which I call “hand-to-hand breath.”
+This third breath practice is a variation of alternate nostril breathing, called Nadi Shodhana.
+Here I share an interoceptive version I call “hand-to-hand breath.”
 Because the hands rest in your lap, it is easy to practice while sitting in the car or on a plane.
 This type of breathing calms and centers the mind while also improving attention and increasing respiratory strength.